LuBuCake/REXSEWTool/README.md

-# RE6SPCTool
+# REXSEWTool
-Allows the extraction of XSEW files from MT Framework 2.0 RE Games
+Allows the manipulation of XSEW files from MT Framework 2.0 RE Games